Battle of Monett's Ferry: Combatants

 Bee assigned Colonel Walter P. Lane's brigade, led by Colonel Xavier Debray to hold the left flank, Major's brigade to defend the center, and Colonel Arthur P. Bagby Jr. brigade to watch the right flank.
-Colonel P. C. Woods' 36th Texas Cavalry Regiment supported the center while Debray's 26th Texas Cavalry Regiment supported the right.
+The 36th Texas Cavalry Regiment under Colonel Peter C. Woods supported the center while Debray's 26th Texas Cavalry Regiment supported the right.
 Bee's artillery included Captain T. D. Nettles' Val Verde Texas Battery, Captains M. V. McMahan's and William G. Moseley's Texas batteries, and Captain John A. A. West's Louisiana Battery.
 Colonel Alexander W. Terrell's brigade was sent to guard the supply depot at Beasley's Plantation.

 The infantry under Emory's immediate command were his own XIX Corps division, Birge's soldiers, and Brigadier General Robert Alexander Cameron's XIII Corps division.
 He also had available Brigadier General Richard Arnold's cavalry and Captain Henry W. Closson's artillery.
 Deciding against a frontal assault, Emory ordered Birge to take his 3rd Brigade, two of Cameron's regiments, and the 13th Connecticut Infantry Regiment to go upstream and look for a ford.
 Meanwhile, Emory sent Colonel Edmund J. Davis' 4th Cavalry Brigade downstream to look for a viable crossing.
 Davis' mission ended in failure, but Birge's troops encountered a local Black man who showed them a little-known ford about 2 mi upstream.
 To draw attention away from Birge's flanking column, Emory deployed the 1st and 2nd Brigades of his own division opposite the ferry crossing in a show of force.
+The 47th Pennsylvania Infantry Regiment, the only regiment from Pennsylvania to participate in Banks' 1864 Red River Campaign, was assigned by Emory to protect and support his artillery.